MinhThuLeHelen/CS305_exercise3/README.md

 - Has a lowercase letter.
 - Has special character(!, -, *,.).

-<ins>isDescriptionValid</ins>: Use it to validate is the description is valid.
-- Must not be empty.
-- Shouldn't be more than 1000 characters long.

 <ins>isPhoneNumValid</ins>: Use it to validate a phone number based on the following requirements:
 - Must contain 10 digits.
 - May include dashes or spaces.
 - Can be empty.

-<ins>isDateOfBirthValid</ins>: Use it to validate Date of Birth based on the following requirements:
+<ins>dateOfBirthIsValid</ins>: Use it to validate Date of Birth based on the following requirements:
 - Must be a valid date in the format yyyy-MM-dd.
 - User must be 18+ years old.
 - Should not be empty.

-<ins>isPostalCodeValid</ins>: Use it to validate a postal Code based on the following requirements:
+<ins>isPostalCodeValid</ins>: Use it to validate a Postal Code based on the following requirements:
 - Must be exactly 5 digits (only for the U.S.A.).
 - Can be empty if the postal code is from another country.

-<ins>isImage</ins>: Use it to validate if the file is an image.
+<ins>checkTitle</ins>: Use it to validate if a Title is more than 0 characters but less than 100 characters.

+<ins>isValidDescription</ins>: Use it to validate the description based on the following requirements:
+- Must not be empty.
+- Shouldn't be more than 1000 characters long.

+<ins>isValidImage</ins>: Use it to validate a image based on the following requirements:
 - It should have the extension JPG or PNG.
 - It should not be more than 4 MB in size.

-<ins>fileSize:</ins>: Checks if file size is not more than 4MB.

-<ins>isMediumValid</ins>:
+<ins>isValidDimensions:</ins>: Use it to validate the Dimension based on the following requirements:
+- Must not be null or empty.
+- Must follow the format: width x height [unit], such as "20x30 inches" or "0.5 x 1.2 meter".
+- Accepted units: inches, inch, feet, foot, ft, meter, m, cm.

+<ins>isMediumValid</ins>: Use it to validates whether the medium is one of the accepted media types based on the following requirements:
 - Should be one of the accepted media (the field for a painting medium is a dropdown menu).
 - Should not be empty.

-<ins>checkTitle</ins>: Use it to validate if a title is more than 0 characters but less than 100 characters.

 <ins>validateCreationDate</ins>: Use it to validate a creation date based on the following requirements:
 - Must be a valid date in the format yyyy-MM-dd.